sparshcodes/sparshcodes/Readme.md

 ## I'm a Self Taught Frontend-dev, Content Creator, Freelancer & A Virtual Assistant !

 - 😄 I Share Awesome Tips, Tricks & Free Resources On My Instagram  [sparshcodes][instagram]
-- 👨‍💻 I’m Currently Focusing On Advance ReactJS Concepts.
+- 👨‍💻 I’m Currently Focusing On DSA.
-- 🧑‍💻 I’m Looking For A Good Frontend-dev Job.
+- 🧑‍💻 I’m Currently Working As A Frontend Developer In A New Jersey Based Company.
-- 😍 I Have Over 100K+ Organic Follower Base.
+- 😍 I Have Gained Over 100K+ Organic Follower Base On Social Media Platforms.
-- 🧐 2022 Goals: Get A Frontend-dev Job, More Open Source Contributions.
+- 🧐 2024 Goals: Get a more impactful frontend developer job, More Open Source Contributions.

 ---